Barcelona Put Faith In Purist Setien After Sacking Valverde - UrduPoint

 Barcelona sit top of La Liga, albeit level on points with Real Madrid, and face a winnable tie against Napoli next month in the last 16 of the Champions League.

-Off the pitch, the club came top of Deloitte's annual Football Money League table on Monday, after posting record earnings of 840.8 million Euros ($937 million) for 2018/19.
+"Normally you take over teams when they are in trouble but Valverde has left us with a team that is first," Setien said at his first press conference on Tuesday.
+"The job he has done is something to be grateful for."
+Off the pitch, the club also came top of Deloitte's annual Football Money League table on Monday, after posting record earnings of 840.8 million Euros ($937 million) for 2018/19.

 Some of that income might have to be channelled into signing a new striker this month, with Setien taking over a squad that will be without Luis Suarez for four months due to a knee injury.